Book One: A SIMPLE ACT OF KINDNESS

 screeched to a halt.

 car I was worried about.
+I was certain the car behind me would

-Unable to move or see,
+Unable to see or move,

 all I could do was listen in horror as my fate unfolded behind me.
 Was that car about to hit my car?
 Or worse,

 was that car about to run me over?
+I

 was scared for my life.
 It crossed my mind I was